View J. Masquelier's Obituary on Observer-Reporter.com and share memories

 He was married for 58 years to his beloved wife, Carol Fleischman, who predeceased him.

-Surviving are two daughters, Melissa A. Mohon of McDonald and Cara L. Lynch of Woodbine, Md.; a niece, Vicki (Bob) Zyra of McDonald; great-nephew Jeff Zyra of McDonald; and two granddaughters, Mallory and Hannah Mohon.
+Surviving are two daughters, Melissa A. Mohon of McDonald and Cara L. Lynch of Woodbine, Md.; a niece, Vicki (Bob) Zyra of McDonald; great-nephew, Jeff Zyra of McDonald; two granddaughters, Mallory and Hannah Mohon; and a great-great-nephew, Michael P. Zyra.

 Deceased is a sister, Dorothy Vermeulen.